Percolation transition for random forests in $d\geq 3$: Introduction

 \subsubsection{Finite volume behaviour}

 The detailed finite volume behaviour of the arboreal gas would be very interesting to understand beyond the precision of Theorem~\ref{thm:forest-macro}.
 On the complete graph at supercritical temperatures it is known that there is a unique macroscopic cluster, and that there are an unbounded number of clusters whose sizes are of order $|\Lambda|^{2/3}$~\cite{MR1167294}.
 The fluctuations of the macroscopic cluster are non-Gaussian of scale $|\Lambda|^{2/3}$ and the distribution of the ordered cluster sizes of the mesoscopic clusters has been determined~\cite{MR1167294}.
 The joint law of the mesoscopic clusters can be characterised~\cite[Section~1.4.3]{MR3845513}.
-Intriguingly, $|\Lambda|^{2/3}$ is the size of the largest tree at criticality on the complete graph.
-The order statistics of the supercritical mesoscopic clusters follow the critical point order statistics~\cite[Section~1.4.3]{MR3845513}.
+Intriguingly, $|\Lambda|^{2/3}$ is the size of the largest tree at criticality on the complete graph, and the order statistics of the supercritical mesoscopic clusters can be related to the order statistics at the critical point~\cite[Section~1.4.3]{MR3845513}.

 Going beyond the complete graph, is this distribution of ordered cluster sizes universal, at least in sufficiently high dimensions?
 This would be similar to the conjectured universality of Wigner--Dyson statistics from random matrix theory~\cite{MR1843511} or the conjectured universality of the distribution of macroscopic loops in loop representations of $O(n)$ (and other) spin systems~\cite{NahumEtAl,MR2868048}.
 More generally it would be an instance of the universality of low temperature fluctuations in finite volume in models with continuous symmetries.